 Patricia E. Zurita Ona, Psy.D.

 Dr. Z is the co-author of the book “Mind and emotions: a universal protocol for emotional disorders” that has received a “Self-help seal of merit” from the Association for Behavior and Cognitive Therapists (ABCT).”
 Dr Z, most recent book “parenting a troubled teen: using acceptance and commitment therapy” will be released in July 2017.
-She’s currently working on a book for parents of teens struggling with emotional dysregulation problems.
+She’s currently working on a book for adults struggling with “feeling too much, too quick, and acting too soon.”

 In addition to private practice, Dr. Z is a clinical faculty for The Wright Institute where she supervises and teaches.
 Every year, Dr. Z selects 1-3 students to collaborate in their doctoral dissertations and/or continue training them as psychological assistants.
 Dr. Z is very interested in advancing clinical science that could fundamentally improve client’s struggles in their life.
 There is no reason for people to suffer when we know there are intervention that can be effective, impactful, and life changing.

 Dr. Z is a member of the following organizations: Anxiety and Depression American Association (ADAA) Association for Behavioral and Cognitive Therapies (ABCT) International Obsessive Compulsive Disorder Foundation (IOCDF) Northern California CBT Network The Association for Contextual Behavioral Science (ACBS)